FlorianHeinrichs/ti_fpca/README.md

 An exemplary use of these functions is provided in example.py, where also alternative models are trained.
-Resulting projections are visualized after training, see the following figures (reconstructions based on 4 components):
+Resulting projections are visualized after training, see the following figures (reconstructions based on 4 components - more components and longer training will yield better results):
 ![Reconstructions based on 4 (shift-invariant) components](imgs/shift_4.png)
 ![Reconstructions based on 4 (rotation-invariant) components](imgs/rotation_4.png)